 @ The New York State Society of Medical Massage Therapists

 The Inn at Great Neck / Great Neck, Long Island

 Monday, September 18 / 7 CEUs

-@ Swedish Institute, New York City
+@ The Swedish Institute, Manhattan

 Come and un-learn the counterproductive habits that you have accumulated from too many shifts at the spa; come re-learn that passion you used to have for the work.

 I believe many of us therapists care too much.
 We are too determined to make our clients feel better.
 The result: we work too hard.
 We try to push our clients into feeling better.
 We all know what happens next: we ache, we burn out and we tune out, we get frustrated when our clients don't appreciate what we are giving them.
 But what if we pour rather than push?
 What if we facilitate change, rather than force change?

 In the first part of this workshop, you will learn how to work with greater depth and strength, but with less force and less effort.
 You will rediscover your most powerful therapeutic tools—your breath and your body weight.
 These innate tools are what make us great therapists, and yet are the same tools we so often forget.
 The longer we work, the more we tend to rely on our muscles, and the more we become convinced that we need to force our client into letting go.
 Here we will see the results of the opposite approach.
 As you contact your client with ease, you help your client become an engaged partner in the work; in turn, you can put the “deep” back in deep tissue massage, but without strain or pain.